sgoulet/launchschool/README.md

 # README #
-This repository is for launch school exercises and documentation.
+This repository is for everything launchschool.